randy3k/AlignTab/README.md

 ### For more complication usage, welcome to the regex world

-- Open `AlignTab` in Command Palette `C+Shift+p` and enter the input in the from of `<regex>/<option>`.
+- Open `AlignTab` in Command Palette `C+Shift+p` and enter the input in the form of `<regex>/<option>`.
 - To learn more about regular expression, visit [here](http://www.regular-expressions.info) and [here](https://docs.python.org/2/library/re.html).
 - The option controls column justification, padding and maximum number of splits.
 A general syntax of options is `([rlc][0-9]*)*(f[0-9]*)?`.
 - The numbers after `r`, `c` or `l` determine how many spaces will be added after columns and the number after `f` controls how many matches will be made based `<regex>`.
 - For example, `c2r3f1` means
   - first column is centered followed by 2 spaces
   - second column is right-flushed followed by 3 spaces
-  - only the first delimiter is matched.
+  - only the first match is used
 - If the number after `[rlc]` is omitted, 1 space will be added after the corresponding column.
-- If the number after `f` is omitted, only the first delimiter will be matched.
+- If the number after `f` is omitted, only the first match will be used.
 - The entire option could be omitted (i.e., input only the regular expression).
 In that case, default option, `l1f0` will be used.
+It means:
   - All columns are left-justified.
   - A space is added after each column.
   - All matched delimiters are aligned.